How to Treat Steroid Addiction in Nevada?

 Is Steroid Overdose Possible, and How to Treat it?

-Steroid overdose is possible, especially when anabolic steroids are taken in excessively high doses.
+Yes, steroid overdose is possible, especially when anabolic steroids are taken in excessively high doses.
 Overdosing on steroids leads to severe health complications, including acute kidney injury, liver failure, and cardiovascular events such as heart attacks or strokes.

 These health issues arise because steroids significantly disrupt the body’s normal hormonal balance and organ functions.
-The CDC reports that steroid misuse is responsible for approximately 2,500 emergency room visits annually in the United States, with cases often involving severe side effects and complications from overdose, such as cardiovascular incidents and liver problems.
+The CDC reports that steroid misuse is responsible for approximately 2,500 emergency room visits annually in the United States, with cases involving severe side effects and complications from overdose, such as cardiovascular incidents and liver problems.

 How Do Steroids Affect the Brain and Body?